bjornekelund/ICOMautomagic/README.md

 The application does not query the radio for settings.
 Any manual changes made using the radio's own controls are ignored and are consequently not saved.

-Please note that the application only considers radio #1 which means it e.g. does not support cross band SO2V.
+Please note that N1MM Logger+ does not considers split operation which means e.g. cross band SO2V is not supported with this logger.

 **This software controls radio transmitter hardware.**
 Be aware that wrongly used or malfunctioning software can damage or destroy such hardware.